alvarlagerlof/next-banner/README.md

 }
 ```

-By default, the html title and meta description tag will be picked up and included and sent as data to the layout pages.
+By default, the page title and meta description tag will be picked up and included and sent as data to the layout pages.
 If you want to include custom data, use the hook like this.

 ```jsx
 const ogImage = useOgImage({